Josh Lowe Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles' 4.16 team ERA ranks 15th across all league pitching staffs.
+- The Orioles' 4.19 team ERA ranks 15th among all MLB pitching staffs.

-- Orioles pitchers combine to allow 82 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- The Orioles rank 17th in baseball in home runs allowed (82 total, 1.1 per game).

-- In his last appearance on Wednesday against the Toronto Blue Jays, the righty tossed seven innings, giving up one earned run while surrendering four hits.
+- His most recent appearance came on Thursday against the Toronto Blue Jays, when the right-hander threw 6 2/3 innings, surrendering two earned runs while allowing five hits.

-- In 12 games this season, the 26-year-old has a 3.90 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .261 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.